Mail flow in Exchange Online

 For information about migrating your email to Exchange Online, see Mailbox Migration to Exchange Online.

-Exchange Online includes Inbound connectors and Outbound connectors, which behave similarly to Receive connectors and Send connectors in Exchange Server on premises.
+Exchange Online includes connectors, which behave similarly to Receive connectors and Send connectors in Exchange Server on premises.
 You can use them to set up custom mail flow.
-For example, you may want mail sent from your organization to a specific domain to pass through a smart host.
-You can configure that scenario with an Outbound connector.

 In a hybrid deployment you customize your mail flow to enable communication between your on-premises and cloud messaging environments.
-When you set up a hybrid deployment, Inbound connectors and Outbound connectors are created to direct mail flow.
+When you set up a hybrid deployment, connectors are created to direct mail flow.
 However, you don’t create them manually.
 Microsoft has created tools to automate the hybrid-setup process.

 The Exchange Server 2013 documentation includes a section, Exchange Server 2013 Hybrid Deployments, that gives you the background information and steps to set up a hybrid deployment.